 You do not need a lot of fancy cleaning solutions when it comes to natural stones.
 In fact, easy does it.
 How do you take care of your tiles to ensure they live up to their maximum potential?

-Regular sweeping to remove dust and soil- the more dust and soil accumulates, the more the tile risks losing its original texture and appearance.
+Regular sweeping to remove dust and soil- the more dust and soil accumulate, the more the tile risks losing its original texture and appearance.
 The sweeping frequency will mostly depend on how busy your house is.
 For instance, public walkways may require daily sweeping while interior surfaces with less traffic will require just occasional sweeping.

 Vacuuming is more thorough and faster than sweeping and the best thing is that it gets rid of dirt particles that may be hidden on corners or trapped in between the tile intersections.
 You don`t need to vacuum natural stone tiles every day.
 You can do it once or twice a week depending on how much traffic the surface is exposed to on a daily basis.